vaibhavpras/interview/EmployeeData.md

   * The first tab should show a bar chart of the dataset where the x axis represents the locations and the y axis represents aaggregated salaries.
 - Table View:
   * The second tab should show a table view of the same data where salaries are aggregated by location.
-The columns should be (Name, Salary, Delta) where delta shows the percentage change of currSalary from the prevSalary, and the delta value is rendered inside a chip which is color coded based on whether the delta was positive or negative(see TableMockup.png)
+The columns should be (Location, Salary, Delta) where delta shows the percentage change of currSalary from the prevSalary, and the delta value is rendered inside a chip which is color coded based on whether the delta was positive or negative(see TableMockup.png)
   * There should be a last row in the table containing the total salaries for all locations.